ibois-epfl/TSlam/dev_log/README.md

 > ⚠️ The currentmost important to the system is if *there is an eligible face, which has no sticker attached to the timber face*.
 In this case it will discared.
 The algorithm should be reinforced by covering also this case.

+A basic top api interface is implemented, see the file `tslam_reconstructor.hh`.

 Current TODOs:
-- [ ] a piece with double stripes on edges each is not reconstructing correctly, check the bug out.
+- [ ] (urgent) a piece with double stripes on edges each is not reconstructing correctly, check the bug out;
+- [ ] implement the a `.xac` (xml based) format in `ts_geometric_solver.hh` and `tslam_reconstructor.hh`;
+- [ ] find a way to containerize in CMakeLists as a library to be used in the main software
+- [ ] write test units
+- [ ] (optional) write metrics to evaluate the reconstruction
+- [ ] implement an CI on github actions
+- [ ] adapt optitrack
+- [ ] write small program for recordings live
+- [ ] package and integrate the new version of tslam in AC